wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     Compare: 1883 No 8 s 42

-    Section 42 was amended, as from 1 January 1980, by section [4(2)][124] Bills of Exchange Amendment Act 1979 (1979 No 3), by inserting the words ""to the extent that they are prejudiced by the omission"".
+    Section 42: amended, on 1 January 1980, by [section 4(2)][122] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

 ##### 43 Dishonour by non-acceptance, and its consequences

 *   (1) A bill is dishonoured by non-acceptance---

-    *   (a) Where it is duly presented for acceptance, and such an acceptance as is prescribed by this Act is refused, or cannot be obtained; or
+    *   (a) where it is duly presented for acceptance, and such an acceptance as is prescribed by this Act is refused, or cannot be obtained; or

-    *   (b) Where presentment for acceptance is excused and the bill is not accepted.
+    *   (b) where presentment for acceptance is excused and the bill is not accepted.

     (2) Subject to the provisions of this Act, when a bill is dishonoured by non-acceptance an immediate right of recourse against the drawer and indorsers accrues to the holder, and no presentment for payment is necessary.